MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/item-substitution.md

 ---
 title: Item substitution for formulas
-description: This articles describes how to set up item substitution for formulas in master planning.
+description: This article describes how to set up item substitution for formulas in master planning.
 author: t-benebo
 ms.author: benebotg
 ms.reviewer: kamaybac